 The Mrs. Wheatland Pageant received a premiere in March 2019 by the Lulubird Project at Theater 29 in Denver and was subsequently produced in New Mexico by No Strings Theatre Company at the Black Box Theater in Los Cruces in September 2019.

 Her short play Step On Me has been produced in Boston and California.
 A Boston Globe review called Step On Me, “a hilarious short play that toys with one woman’s obsession with her bathroom scale.”

 Other plays include Do It For Francine (Dirtyfish Theater), There’s No Place Like Gnome (Lulubird Project; And Toto too Theatre Company), We’re Perfect for Each Other (And Toto too Theatre Company), But I’m A Witch (semi finalist: 10 x 10 In the Triangle Play Festival; reading: Playwrights of the Western Region Conference), and Ed’s Dead (reading: Denver Heat).

-Lisa is the founder and Creative Director of Theater 29, a playwright-driven Denver venue, founder and Artistic Director of the Lulubird Project: Theatre, Often Absurd, and a member of the Dramatists Guild.
+Lisa is a co-founder and Creative Director of Theater 29, a playwright-driven Denver venue, founder and Artistic Director of the Lulubird Project, and a member of the Dramatists Guild.

 She has been a featured playwright at the Denver Center for the Performing Arts Local Playwrights Slam and a guest artist at the Kennedy Center Playwriting Intensive.
-She holds an MFA in Creative Writing for Stage & Screen from Lesley University and teaches playwriting at the Community College of Denver.
+She holds an MFA in Creative Writing for Stage & Screen from Lesley University and teaches at the Community College of Denver.